Kitware/paraviewweb/documentation/content/docs/build_yours.md

 The first thing to note is that we make the base container an argument so that we can easily change base images, allowing us to more easily create several different versions of our application container.

-For the `demo` container, we have added a static website directory to the directory where our `Dockerfile` lives, and into that directory we have copied a tree of files containing the content to be hosted.
-We copy all of that into `/var/www/html` of the container, knowing that the `addEndpoints.sh` script is going to update the apache virtual host configuration within the container such that `/var/www/html` will be set up as the `DocumentRoot`.

 Next, within our `Dockerfile` directory, we have created a `config/launcher/` directory containing our custom launcher configuration file, which could either be the launcher configuration we need already, or might be a template with some values to be replaced any time the container is run.
-Have a look at that file (`tools/docker/demo/config/launcher/config-template.json`) to see what it contains.
+Have a look at that file (`tools/docker/visualizer/config/launcher/config.json`) to see what it contains.
 The `Dockerfile` above copies that template into our container, with the idea that whenever we run the container, the `start.sh` script provided in the paraviewweb base container (the script we use as the `ENTRYPOINT` above) will take some runtime environment variables and replace specific values in the launcher configuration template.
 This gives us runtime control over the `sessionUrl` returned to clients by the launcher whenever it starts a visualization process on their behalf.
 It also lets us specify (again, at the time we run the container) any extra arguments to be passed to the launched `pvpython` processes.

 At the time of this writing, there are only two values we expect to get replaced in the launcher configuration template: `SESSION_URL_ROOT` and `EXTRA_PVPYTHON_ARGS`.

 Next note the `RUN` section in the `Dockerfile` above.
 This is running a shell script put into the paraviewweb container, where the goal is to dynamically update the apache virtual host configuration inside the container to add endpoints for our application.
 The `addEndpoints.sh` shell script can be found in `tools/docker/paraviewweb/scripts/addEndpoint.sh` if you want to see exactly what's going on, but in essence, it expects arguments to come in pairs.
 In each pair the first item should be an alias (just a short string), and the second item should be a directory path available within the container.
-In this case, those paths already exist in the ParaView install directory due to the use of the ParaView Superbuild, but in general the paths could be anywhere, even ones you expect to mount when you run the container.
+In this case, the path already exists in the ParaView install directory due to the use of the ParaView Superbuild, but in general the paths could be anywhere, even ones you expect to mount when you run the container.
 For each argument pair, the script will insert some lines in the apache config for you.
 For example, if you run the script like this:

 ```
 /opt/paraviewweb/scripts/addEndpoints.sh foo /pvw/www